TimGoTheCreator/CxxGRAV/README.md

 ```

 # MSVC Dependencies
-For MSVC（CL Compiler) builds, Visual Studio 2022 with C++ Desktop Development workload is required.
+For MSV (CL Compiler) builds, Visual Studio 2022 with C++ Desktop Development workload is required.
 Raylib and other system dependencies are auto-downloaded by CMake.

 # How to compile SemiEuler (CMake MSVC/MinGW64 Windows)